GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/multiplayer/index.md

 Once the game has started, the condition **Lobby game has just started** will turn true, so you can start your game.
 Typically, you can use this condition to either start moving things in your game, or to switch to another scene, where the game will happen.

-Note that there is also a condition called **Player is in a lobby** if you need to know if a player has joined a lobby.

 ??? tip "Access more information about the lobby during the game"

     Expressions are available to let you know access information about the lobby: